banding/Arduino-Repeater-Controller-2/README.md

 The Morse class also has a Beep() method which the RC uses for signaling at the end of a time out.

 Beside the conventional repeater and duplexer combo.
 Using Arduino controller and two handhelds could be a simple way to activate area temporarily or in an emergency.
-The two handhelds would have be to be separated either by bands or distance (vertical or horizontal).
+The two handhelds would have be to be separated either by bands or vertical or horizontal distance.
 Doing so would prevent the transmitter from desensitizing the receiver.